Updated March 30, 2026

 Chocolate is one of the most toxic foods for dogs because it contains a compound called theobromine, with the highest concentration being in dark chocolate.

-Ingestion of chocolate can cause vomiting, diarrhea, and even death in dogs, so contact your veterinary clinic as soon as possible if your dog has eaten even a small amount.
+Ingestion of chocolate can cause vomiting and diarrhea, a high heart rate, tremors and even death in dogs, so contact your veterinary clinic as soon as possible if your dog has eaten even a small amount.
+Keeping the original packaging will also help your vet calculate the amount of theobromine your dog has ingested.

-Chocolates containing milk could also give your dog an upset stomach, because dogs can be sensitive to milk and other dairy products.
+Chocolates containing milk could also give your dog an upset stomach, because many dogs are sensitive to milk and other dairy products.

 Bones